 As part of its suite of flexible working practices in line with the ongoing needs of the University and as allowed under the Rules of USS and UREPF, members of these schemes have the option to take 'flexible retirement'.

-It is anticipated that these new arrangements will provide further flexibility to assist the University and its staff in managing our workforce, specifically in the area of retirement planning, which will help to avoid what is often a 'cliff edge' outcome for individuals, and also allowing the University to retain employees on a reduced working basis where it benefits both parties.
+This arrangement provides further flexibility to assist the University and its staff in managing our workforce, specifically in the area of retirement planning, which will help to avoid what is often a 'cliff edge' outcome for individuals, and also allows the University to retain employees on a reduced working basis where it benefits both parties.

 What is flexible retirement?